Soyuz (rocket family): Soyuz 2

 The venerable Soyuz-U launcher was gradually replaced by a new version, named Soyuz 2, which has a new digital guidance system and a highly modified third stage with a new engine.
 The first development version of Soyuz 2 called Soyuz 2.1a, which is equipped with the digital guidance system, but is still propelled by an old third stage engine, started on 4 November 2004 from Plesetsk on a suborbital test flight, followed by an orbital flight on 23 October 2006 from Baikonur.
 The fully modified launcher (version Soyuz 2.1b) flew first on 27 December 2006 with the CoRoT satellite from the Baikonur Cosmodrome.

-On 19 January 2005, the European Space Agency (ESA) and the Roscosmos agreed to launch Soyuz ST rockets from the Guiana Space Centre.
+On 19 January 2005, the European Space Agency (ESA) and Roscosmos agreed to launch Soyuz ST rockets from the Guiana Space Centre.
 The equatorial launch site allows the Soyuz to deliver 2.7 to 4.9 tonnes into Sun-synchronous orbit, depending on the third-stage engine used.
 Construction of a new pad started in 2005 and was completed in April 2011.
 The pad used vertical loading common at French Guiana, unlike the horizontal loading used at the Baikonur Cosmodrome.
 A simulated launch was conducted in early May 2011.
 The first operational launch happened on 21 October 2011, bearing the first two satellites in Galileo global positioning system.

 The Soyuz-U and Soyuz-FG rockets were gradually replaced by Soyuz 2 from 2014 until 2019.
 Soyuz-U was retired in 2017, while Soyuz-FG carried astronaut crews to the ISS until September 2019 (final flight, Soyuz MS-15, on 25 September 2019).